-On October 22nd, YWCA Glendale and the Glendale Commission on the Status of Women hosted the 2nd Annual Purple Tie Awards, recognizing men in our community who are working to end domestic violence: T.C.
+On October 22nd, YWCA Glendale and Pasadena, and the Glendale Commission on the Status of Women hosted the 2nd Annual Purple Tie Awards, recognizing men in our community who are working to end domestic violence: T.C.
 Kim, Jerome French, Sergeant Ernesto Gaxiola, and Father Vazken Movsesian.
 Casey Gwinn, founder of the Family Justice Center Model that co-locates wrap around services for survivors, served as the event’s keynote speaker on Reimagining Hope.
 The event’s conversation format offered honorees the opportunity to dive deep into the issues of men’s leadership in ending violence against women, responding to domestic violence during COVID-19, the science of hope in the face of adversity, and understanding the multiple levels of trauma families face in times of war and displacement.
 Dignity Health Glendale Memorial Hospital, Los Angeles County Board Supervisor Kathryn Barger, and Chief Carl Povilaitis and the Glendale Police Department sponsored the event.
-Funds raised from the virtual event will support YWCA Glendale’s domestic violence programs as they respond to the increased demand for safe shelter and supportive services during COVID-19.
+Funds raised from the virtual event will support YWCA Glendale and Pasadena‘s domestic violence programs as they respond to the increased demand for safe shelter and supportive services during COVID-19.

 You can watch a recording of the event HERE